rivtlib-dev/rivtlib.github.io/README.rst

-# rivt
-Python API for engineering calculations
+# rivt API for engineering calculations